revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Sandeep   | Tech Stack Finalized        |  Setup Starter code of backend  | None
 | Prasanna   | Structure for the Project     |  Setup Starter code of UI  | Creation of database Models

+XP Value applied: "Communication":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+Worked on any tasks required-to finish it to avoid carrying it to the next week.
+Came to a decision and Created Objects in the Entities for any dependencies of a particular model on other model.
+Discussed to-do tasks for the next sprint.

 ### Week-4